ashvardanian/SimSIMD/README.md

 ### Why Not Just GEMM?
 The Evolution of Matrix Multiplication APIs

 The classic BLAS GEMM computes $C = \alpha A B + \beta C$ for Float32/Float64 matrices.
-It's a powerful primitive, but the workloads that dominate modern compute — LLM inference, vector search, quantum simulation — expose three ways in which the traditional GEMM interface falls short.
+It covers many use cases, but LLM inference, vector search, and quantum simulation expose three ways in which the traditional interface falls short.

 __Frozen weights justify separating packing from computation.__
 During LLM inference, a very large share of GEMM calls use a static weight matrix — weights don't change after loading.